luphysics/PyMODA/README.md

 Note: the i7-6700 was tested on Linux, while the Ryzen 3700X was running Windows.
 There may be differences in performance.

-## Developer's Guide
+# Developer's Guide

 This guide is aimed at developers wishing to modify or contribute to the program, and is designed to be accessible to programmers with basic to intermediate knowledge of Python.

+## Additional requirements
+To develop the program, you will need additional tools:
+- Git is used to download the code, save and upload your changes.
+- Qt Designer is used to edit the layout files.

-### Downloading the code
+## Downloading the code
 To be able to submit changes to PyMODA, you should [fork the repository](https://help.github.com/en/articles/fork-a-repo).
 You can then clone your fork to download the code.

-### Project structure
+## Project structure

 ```
 PyMODA
 │   README.md
 |   ...
 │
 └───packages        # Folder containing the MATLAB-generated Python packages.
 │   │   install.py      # Installs the Python packages.
 │   │
 │   └───WT              # Wavelet transform package.
 │   |
 |   ...
 │
 └───res             # Contains resources used by the program.
 |   |
 |   └───colours         # Contains colourmaps used by the program.
 |   |
 |   └───img             # Contains images used by the program.
 |   |
 |   └───layout          # Contains PyQt layout files.
 |   |
 |   └───test            # Contains example data for testing PyMODA.
 |
 └───src             # Contains the Python codebase.
     │   main.py         # The entry point of the program.
     |
     └───data            # Contains code related to loading data.
     |
     └───gui             # Contains code related to the GUI.
     |
     └───maths           # Contains code related to numerical calculations.
     |
     └───utils           # Contains utility code used by the program, e.g. error handling.
 ```

-### Naming conventions and code style
+## Naming conventions and code style

 PyMODA code should follow the standard guidelines and naming conventions for Python.
 Code may be formatted with the PyCharm auto-formatter (by default, the shortcut to format a file is `Ctrl`+`Alt`+`L` while the file is selected but no part is highlighted).

-PyMODA consists of 5 windows, whose names are be abbreviated in the codebase.
+PyMODA consists of 5 main windows, whose names are be abbreviated in the codebase.
 The abbreviations are as follows:

 | Name  | Abbreviation | Example class |
 | ------------- | ------------- | ------------- |